mavd2/DiabloInterface/README.md

 ## Use in Battle.net

-Even though DI is only reading and not manipulating game data, we discourage the use of DiabloInterface in Battle.net.
-We do not know, if it is seen as a cheat/hack by Blizzard.
+We discourage the use of DiabloInterface in Battle.net as we do not know, if it is seen as a cheat/hack by Blizzard.
 Using the tool might possibly result in a ban.

 ## Credits